 Though we often associate the two, anger is not aggression.
-Aggression is the enactment of anger, and can take many forms from physical to verbal.
+Aggression is the enactment of anger and can take many forms from physical to verbal.
 Anger, however, is an emotion, a feeling.
-There is an odd irony that anger is in the same club of emotions as joy and love, because it can feel so utterly different, easily igniting aggression with the right conditions.
+There is an odd irony that anger is in the same club of emotions like joy and love because it can feel so utterly different, easily igniting aggression with the right conditions.

 Under its spell, we can feel like a pumped-up, steroid-injected alter ego that we don’t recognize later on.
 On one end of the spectrum, anger can be the source of festering stress.
 On the other, anger can be the fuel to violence and destruction, even death.

 Anger is so strong that it has the capacity to change others’ behavior.
 No other human emotion has the capacity to bend the will of another the way anger can, especially when anger turns to aggression.
 I certainly hightailed it away from that New York muscle man.

 Anger expressed in this way is like the growling lion in the wild.
 This kind of anger creates fear, the effect of which is to scare off an intruder or predator.
 The approach of the fight can induce an avoidance reaction of flight.